Eurostat, the statistical office of the European Union.

 Commission Implementing Regulation (EU) No 205/2014 of EP and Council Regulation (EU) No 1260/2013.

-For an overview of the NUTS Regulations please see here.
+An overview of the NUTS Regulations.

 Referring to series listed in "3.1.
 Data description", data collected on voluntary basis are: